emilsbee/createReactComponent/README.md

 ## Creat React component
-This is a tool that creates React components based on pre-defined templates.
+This is a tool that creates React components based on predefined templates.
 It comes with node_modules already installed since the overall size isn't too large.
 Also, it allows to just clone this repository in a React project and almost immediately make use of it without much additional installation or changes in the envirnonment.

 ### Project structure